NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

-If you provide --test_file and --tokenizer_model_file, the script will calculate the perplexity of the test set.
+If you provide --test_file and --nemo_model_file, the script will calculate the perplexity of the test set.
 The result of each step is cached in the temporary file in the --out_path.
 You can use the --force flag to discard the cache and recalculate everything from scratch.